hakanaslantas/flexLayout/README.md

 - - - -
 #### **layoutConfig** ####

-***- Describle your layout configuration by using an array, in which every element describes a block of the layout.***
+***- Describe your layout configuration by using an array, in which every element describes a block of the layout.***

 ```js
 layout1 = ['1', '3', '5'];